 Subject to the provisions of this Act, no person shall, after the commencement of this section, explore, or prospect, or mine for petroleum except in pursuance and under the authority of a permit to explore, or a license to prospect, or a petroleum lease, as the case may require, issued under this Act

-[Section 19A inserted by No. 8 of 1940 s.
+[Section 19A inserted: No. 8 of 1940 s.
 6.]

 20. Land comprised in a license to prospect or a lease may be entered for certain purposes